Statutory Maternity Pay: how different employment types affect what you pay

 There are new regulations for companies incorporated after 1 October 2009.
 They provide new Articles of Association for these companies and will:

-- apply by default if other Articles are not adopted
+- default if other articles aren’t adopted

 - allow its directors to determine a director’s remuneration

 Directors can decide what remuneration to pay and when.
-There is no need for a resolution of the companies shareholders at its Annual General Meeting (AGM).
+There’s no need for a resolution of the companies shareholders at its Annual General Meeting (AGM).
 In such cases payment of director’s fees will be regarded as earnings for the purpose of entitlement to SMP on the date payment was made and the SMP calculator used in the normal way.

-If the director is contractually paid a regular salary - their AWE are calculated like any other employee.
+If the director is contractually paid a regular salary, their AWE are calculated like any other employee.